SumitPareek2401/DocOnCall-flutter/README.md

-An Android Application in which users can directly interact with doctors by booking appointment.
+An Android Application in which users can directly interact with doctors by booking appointments.
 Authentication is done using Gmail or OTP.
-Firebase Services like Realtime Database, Firestore, Storage and Authentication are used.
+Firebase Services like Realtime Database, Firestore, Storage, and Authentication are used.

-When users start the application first splash screen appears then a login/signup screen appears which uses firebase service of Authentication and also phone number OTP used for authentication.
+When users start the application first splash screen appears then a login/signup screen appears which uses the Firebase service of Authentication and also the phone number OTP used for authentication.
 After that home screen appears which has a simple but nice UI designed by me.

-Users can also fill medical form at their home by using their smartphone.
+Users can also fill out medical forms at their homes by using their smartphones.
 And these details are to be stored in Realtime Database which is provided by Firebase.
-Users can also access nearby best doctors and directly contact with them by using Google Maps.
+Users can also access nearby best doctors and directly contact them by using Google Maps.
 Google Map API keys are used for Google Maps.
-And also users can chat with doctors for their directly advice.
+And also users can chat with doctors for their direct advice.

 # doc_on_call